Losant/losant-docs/docs/workflows/edge-workflows.md

 The main limitation of edge workflows is a lack of functionality that is available within [cloud workflows](/workflows/cloud-workflows/).
 For example, edge workflows cannot [edit Losant resources](/workflows/data/losant-api/) or send messages through [email](/workflows/outputs/email/) or [SMS](/workflows/outputs/sms/) (without using [SendGrid](/workflows/outputs/sendgrid/) or [Twilio](/workflows/outputs/twilio/) respectively).

-Also, changing or removing an edge workflow from a device requires the device to have an internet connection, which means that workflows deployed to edge devices could continue executing until previously deployed versions until those devices establish a connection to the Losant platform.
+Also, changing or removing an edge workflow from a device requires the device to have an internet connection, which means that workflows deployed to edge devices could continue executing previously deployed versions until those devices establish a connection to the Losant platform.

 ## Configuration

-There are a few configuration options that are different between cloud workflows and edge workflows.
+There are a few configuration options that are specific to edge workflows.

 ### Workflow Storage

 ![Edge Workflows Storage Tab](/images/workflows/edge-storage-tab.png "Edge Workflows Storage Tab")

 You may still use the [Storage: Get Value](/workflows/data/get-value/) and [Storage: Set Value](/workflows/data/store-value/) Nodes in an edge workflow; however, the values are specific to each device where the workflow is deployed, and there is no way to tell what the current values stored on the device are.
-Therefore, the [workflow storage tab](/workflows/overview/#workflow-storage) offers no interaction for edge workflows.
+Therefore, the [workflow storage tab](/workflows/overview/#workflow-storage) offers no way to view or set storage values for edge workflows.

 ### Debugging